-- 20.9 An annual leave loading of 17.5% of four weeks' pay shall be paid to each Employee in the last pay in August in respect of the preceding calendar year from 1 July to 30 June. - 20.10 Upon termination of employment, an Employee will be paid the annual leave loading on a pro-rata basis.
+20.9 An annual leave loading of 17.5% of four weeks' pay shall be paid to each Employee in the last pay in August in respect of the preceding calendar year from 1 July to 30 June.
+Annual leave loading for part completed years of service will be paid on a pro-rata basis.

+20.10 Upon termination of employment, an Employee will be paid the annual leave loading on a pro-rata basis.